IntelliMed-AI-Research-Lab/TrustworthyIoMT-Explanation-Fidelity-Trade-offs-in-Compressed-Cardiac-Risk-Screening-Models/README.md

-# Trustworthy TinyML for IoMT: Explanation-Fidelity Trade-offs in Compressed Cardiac Risk Screening Models
+# Compression Strategy, Not Compression Ratio: Explanation-Fidelity Trade-offs in Quantized and Pruned Cardiac Risk Models

 Code, experiments, and reproducibility artifacts for the paper:

-> Md Irfanul Kabir Hira, Anichur Rahman, Md Shohel Rana. **"Trustworthy TinyML for IoMT: Explanation-Fidelity Trade-offs in Compressed Cardiac Risk Screening Models."**
+> Md Irfanul Kabir Hira, Anichur Rahman, Md Shohel Rana. **"Compression Strategy, Not Compression Ratio: Explanation-Fidelity Trade-offs in Quantized and Pruned Cardiac Risk Models."**

 This repository quantifies whether SHAP-based explanations survive model compression (float16, int8, and magnitude-pruning + int8 quantization) when a deep neural network (DNN) for cardiac risk screening is deployed to constrained IoMT edge hardware.